B0nf4c3/B0nf4c3.github.io/_posts/2024-01-10-Anonforce.md

 Service Info: OSs: Unix, Linux; CPE: cpe:/o:linux:linux_kernel

 ```
-Two ports are open
-- 21 = ftp
-- 22 = ssh

-ftp seems to lack log in credentials so will start with that one.
+We get two open ports `ftp` on port 21 and `ssh` on port 22
+Ftp allows anonymous log in thus we can log in with no valid credentials.

 # ftp_21
 ```sh
 ftp anonymous@10.10.59.93
 ```

-Used default credentials `anonymous:anonymous`
+Use `anonymous:anonymous`
 ![](../assets/img/try_hack_me/Easy/Anonforce/1.png)
 Enumerating i got the user flag .